brianshumate/vaultron/README.md

 - Set the Vault OSS server instance count to 5; this is required for Raft storage.
 - Set Vault log level to info instead of debug

-It is worth noting that when you `form` Vaultron, output will resemble this example:
+It is worth noting that when you `form` Vaultron, output will resemble this example.

 ```shell
 $ ./form